Wintermute0110/EmulationStation-Install/README.md

  )
 ```

-To run EmulationStation with the script `emulationstation.sh` edit the file
-`retropie-EmulationStation/es-core/src/platform.cpp` and comment a couple of lines of code:
+To run EmulationStation with the script `emulationstation.sh` and be able to reboot and power off the system, edit the file `retropie-ES/es-core/src/platform.cpp` and comment a couple of lines of code:

 ```
 diff --git a/es-core/src/platform.cpp b/es-core/src/platform.cpp